Krylov complexity of many-body localization: Operator localization in Krylov basis: Introduction

-In this paper, we study the operator growth and the Krylov complexity in a many-body localized (MBL) system~\cite{PhysRevB.82.174411,BASKO20061126,oganesyanLocalization2007a,nandkishoreManybody2015a} to contrast and complement with the previous results in the chaotic and integrable models.
-Operator growth in MBL systems have been studied using the characterization of out-of-time-ordered correlators and found that the operators grow with a logarithmic ``operator cone" in space-time~\cite{heCharacterizing2017,huangOutofTimeOrdered2017,chenOutoftimeorder2017,slagleOutoftimeorder2017a,swingleSlow2017a,fanOutoftimeorder2017a,dengLogarithmic2017}.
-Refs.~\cite{maccormackOperator2021,mascotLocal2021} studied the operator entanglement growth in a MBL system, finding a logarithmic entanglement growth in time.
-Moreover, in Ref.~\cite{Cao_2021}, a lower bound on the Lanczos coefficients is derived for a many-body localized spin chain.
-Surprisingly, such a lower bound is also shared by a generic chaotic spin chain.
-Accordingly, the operator growth problem in the Krylov basis and its Krylov complexity certainly warrant studies.
+In this paper, we study the operator growth and the Krylov complexity in a many-body localized (MBL) system~\cite{BASKO20061126,oganesyanLocalization2007a,PhysRevB.82.174411,nandkishoreManybody2015a,PhysRevLett.117.027201,imbrieManyBody2016a,aletManybody2018a,abaninColloquium2019a} to contrast and complement the previous results in the chaotic and integrable models.
+Operator growth in the MBL systems has been studied using the characterization of out-of-time-ordered correlators and it is found that the operators grow with a logarithmic ``operator cone" in space-time~\cite{heCharacterizing2017a,huangOutofTimeOrdered2017,chenOutoftimeorder2017,slagleOutoftimeorder2017a,swingleSlow2017a,fanOutoftimeorder2017a,dengLogarithmic2017}.
+Refs.~\cite{maccormackOperator2021,mascotLocal2021} study the operator entanglement in a MBL system, finding a logarithmic entanglement growth in time.
+In Ref.~\cite{Cao_2021}, a lower bound on the Lanczos coefficients is derived for a many-body localized spin chain.
+Surprisingly, such a lower bound is also shared with a generic chaotic spin chain.
+Accordingly, the operator growth problem in the MBL system in the Krylov basis and its Krylov complexity certainly warrants further studies.

-Particularly, we study the operator growth problem in a quantum Ising model with a longitudinal field and random transverse fields.
-In the strong disordered transverse field limit, the system exhibits many-body localization \cite{PhysRevLett.117.027201,imbrieManyBody2016a}.
-We find that, while the Lanczos coefficients in the MBL phase has the same asymptotic behavior as in the ergodic phase, there is an additional even-odd alternation and apparent effective randomness.
-By numerically calculating the evolution of the corresponding singe particle wavefunction hopping on a semi-infinite chain, we found that the Krylov complexity is bounded in time in the MBL phase.
-Furthermore, we also find that the corresponding single particle hopping problem is localized when initialized on the first site, and therefore the operator is localized in the Krylov subspace.
+Particularly, we study the operator growth problem in a quantum Ising model with a longitudinal field and random transverse fields~\cite{PhysRevLett.117.027201,imbrieManyBody2016a,detomasiRare2021}.
+We find that, while the Lanczos coefficients in the MBL systems have the same asymptotic behavior as in the chaotic systems, there is an additional even-odd alternation and an apparent effective randomness.
+By numerically calculating the evolution of the emergent single-particle wavefunction hopping on the semi-infinite chain, we find that the Krylov complexity is bounded in time in the MBL systems.
+Furthermore, we also find that the emergent single-particle hopping problem is localized when initialized on the first site, and therefore the operator is localized in the Krylov subspace.